thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 Alert entry #C105
 ##  FS_Solid < 1.0
+The factor of safety when compressed to solid is less than 1.0.

 This spring may be over-stressed if deflected to solid.
 If deflected to solid,
 it may 'set' as in not return to its original free length.